District Heights, Maryland: Law enforcement

 The District Heights Police Department (DHPD) is the primary law enforcement agency for the City of District Heights which is located in Prince George's County, Maryland.
 An agreement exists with Prince George's County Police Department and the Prince George's County Sheriff's Office that outlines mutual aid assistance.
 Assistance is also provided by neighboring municipal agencies.

 Officers serve the City Commission and the citizens who reside in and around the Municipal Corporation of District Heights.
 District Heights is located within the 8th District of the Prince George's County Police Department.
 The two agencies work closely together responding to calls for service as well as solving crimes.
 Although the crime rate as reported by the Federal Bureau of Investigation is twenty~two percent higher than the national average, this number represents both the non-corporate and corporate portions of District Heights.

 The District Heights Police Department began in 1936.
 Over the years, it has seen many different officers.
 In 2012, Chief Michael March (Ret) retired, sparking the City Commission to temporarily appoint Chief (Fmr) Yolanda Alexander.
 Chief Alexander served as acting Chief for more than a year until she was fully sworn in as Chief of Police in October 2013.
 Her contract as Chief for the District Heights Police Department was not renewed after May 2014 City Mayoral and Commission elections.
 Several members stated a difference of opinion.
 Chief Elliott Gibson was hired in May 2014, as Police Chief.
 Chief Gibson had a long history and experience in law enforcement.
 Chief Gibson received numerous commendations and awards for his community service during his tenure.
 Chief Gibson was terminated by the City Commission after new Commissioners were elected in May 2019.
 The police department was overseen by the District 8 Commander and Asst.
 Commander of the Prince George's County Police Department until November 2020 when Interim Chief Kinsey Weems was appointed.
 Chief Weems has been a member of the agency since 2013.

-In March of 2021, numerous fire and police agencies announced the arrest of former District Heights Police Chief David Michael Crawford in connection to a dozen fires between 2011 and 2020.
-In March of 2022 Crawford entered an Alford plea to one count of first-degree arson for setting a garage in Jefferson, Frederick County, ablaze on April 3, 2018, while the occupants of the attached home were in bed; he awaits sentencing while active arson cases against Crawford in Montgomery, Howard, and Prince George's counties continue.
+In March 2021, numerous fire and police agencies announced the arrest of former District Heights Police Chief David Michael Crawford in connection to a dozen fires between 2011 and 2020.
+In March 2022 Crawford entered an Alford plea to one count of first-degree arson for setting a garage in Jefferson, Frederick County, ablaze on April 3, 2018, while the occupants of the attached home were in bed; he awaits sentencing while active arson cases against Crawford in Montgomery, Howard, and Prince George's counties continue.

 Prince George's County Police Department District 8 Station in Upper Marlboro CDP serves the community.